 Rosie Sanders is widely recognised as one of Britain's leading botanical artists.
 She has been awarded five Gold medals by the Royal Horticultural Society and won the Royal Academy Miniature award.
 Best known for her superlative studies of fruit, apples in particular, Rosie has devoted much of her time recording old and present varieties culminating in this book.

-SORRY, OUT OF STOCK.
+SORRY, THE APPLE BOOK IS OUT OF STOCK.
+PLEASE DO NOT ORDER.